Event: Music Entrepreneurship Competition (MEC)

 Mark Schwartz (MBA, WTS Financial Director)

-Dr. Alexander Freund (Co-Founder and Manager of M5 Mexican Brass, Georgia State University)
+Dr. Alexander Freund (Co-Founder and Manager of M5 Mexican Brass, Professor at Georgia State University)

 The jury decides whether and, if so, how many award winners will be honored.
 The jury can decide on prizes for the successful planning and presentation of project ideas or start-up concepts as well as project-related funding.